zulip/zulip/help/configure-automated-notices.md

 messages.
 This is designed to help users discover new features they may find useful, including new configuration options.

-These announcements are posted to the “Zulip updates” topic in the stream selected by organization administrators.
+These announcements are posted to the “Zulip updates” topic in the channel selected by organization administrators.
 You can read update messages whenever it's convenient, or [mute](/help/mute-a-topic) the topic if you are not interested.
 If you organization does not want to receive these announcements, they can be